nakimoto/nakimoto/README.md

 ### Hello!
 I'm Nanami!
 Welcome to my personal GitHub👋

 I like learning new things and building cool things!
-I'm a back-end engineer with interests in cloud computing, software and system architecture, automation, and supercomputing.
+I'm a back-end engineer with interests in cloud computing, supercomputing, software and system architecture, automation, and site reliability.

 Outside of work, I'm a strong advocate for open-source development and actively contribute to projects that benefit the developer community.
 Collaboration and knowledge sharing are key values of mine.